subhansmd6/DevOps-Notes/Nexus/Nexus-1.md

   vi nexus.rc
   ```

-- Add the user name and uncomment it.
+- Add the 'user name' in the first line of the file and uncomment it.

 - Create Nexus as a service using the command: